 Although the findings demonstrate promise for epilepsy patients who have exhausted alternative treatment options, the authors made a point of noting that the study was somewhat limited.
 For example, rather than having researchers carry out a controlled investigation, each study subject provided self-reported data.
 “These limitations mean that we are not able to directly verify epilepsy characteristics and do not have control over factors like CBD dose or frequency of administration,” explained the team.

 Furthermore, participant input was restricted to data pulled from Realm of Caring’s patient registry, “which may not generalize to the broader population of patients with epilepsy.
 Of note, the nature of the sample means that there is a possible referral bias and related increases in expectation for clinical benefit.”

 In summary, the study emphasizes “real-world evidence for the possible utility of artisanal CBD products in a diverse and heterogeneous population of patients with epilepsy.
 Although the lack of a placebo control group precludes determination of efficacy, the consistent observation of clinically meaningful differences between groups at baseline and with Controls who initiated artisanal CBD product use over time suggests that use of these products can improve health and quality of life for patients with epilepsy.”

 We look forward to the evolution of cannabis research in this area.
-If you are interested in learning more about the medical use of CBD and THC, feel free to contact a cannabis coach or a medical marijuana doctor on Veriheal’s platform.
+If you are interested in learning more about the medical use of CBD and THC, set up an appointment with a cannabis coach or a medical marijuana doctor through Veriheal.